spykard/Classification-HMMs/README.md

 (3) **Multivariate HMM** [mostly sentence-based] [TO ADD] [ ] [ ] [[Liu et al.](https://www.hindawi.com/journals/mpe/2015/987189/)] [[Quan et al.](https://www.sciencedirect.com/science/article/pii/S0020025515007057)] [[Tune et al.](https://arxiv.org/pdf/1305.0321.pdf)] [[Li et al.](http://vision.gel.ulaval.ca/~parizeau/Publications/P971225.pdf)] : Lifts the restriction of a single observation per time state.
 As one would imagine this is very useful for Natural Language Processing tasks, since we have a bunch of text per observation and not a time series or a DNA sequence.

-Can be either Continuous (Method A) or Discrete (Method A/B) and we are also restricted to mostly sentence-based tasks.
+Can be either Continuous (Method A, new formula would need to be invented for Method B) or Discrete (Method A/B) and we are also restricted to mostly sentence-based tasks.

-* Example of Continuous: pass multiple tfidf values on each sentence, where we have a sequence of sentences.
+* Example of Continuous: pass multiple tfidf values for each sentence, where we have a sequence of sentences.
 * Example of Discrete: pass multiple words on each sentence; a very good idea would be to pass both the word and its Part-of-Speech tag on a Spyros HMM.

 * Liu et al. - states: crazy Particle Swarm Opt. to find states; 4 hidden states, observations: 4 features of a document such as tfidf etc. (where is the sequence?)